Building Community: From Ideas to Action

 The Tools Question

 We’re also being intentional about the digital tools we use.
-Instead of defaulting to Google, Facebook, and Zoom, we’re exploring alternatives that respect your privacy and don’t sell your information.
+Instead of defaulting automatically to Google, Facebook, or Zoom, we’re exploring alternatives that respect privacy and make participation feel less extractive.
 This isn’t about being anti-technology.
-It’s about choosing tools that match our values.
-Cooperation instead of competition.
-Community ownership instead of corporate control.
+It’s about choosing tools that support the kind of community we say we want to build.

 Who We’re Building For